openforis/sepal-doc/docs/source/team/contribute.rst

 .. tip::

-    If you are struggling with .rst, get support by `asking the community <https://groups.google.com/g/sepal-users>`__.
+    If you are struggling with .rst, get support by `asking the Google Group community <https://groups.google.com/g/sepal-users>`__.

 Modify images
 """""""""""""